cdli-gh/blog/_blog/gsoc20/journals/posts/07_week6.md

 ## Week Summary

-This week I'm working on the challanges in the conversion of tex files.
+This week I'm working on the challanges in the conversion of tex files, overall the conversion of latex files look good.
+We were able to extract many tags and will be continuing the same for next week as well.

 ## Daily Work Update